KatrixReloaded/SoliditySecurityNotes/NOTES.md

 `seed` helps input the randomness.
 Different seed == different random runs.
 `fail_on_revert = false` implies that we only care about the invariant breaking and no other reverts matter.
 Other reverts executed if set to true.

+### Two types of invariants:
+  1. **Function-level invariants:**
+  - Doesn't rely on much of the system OR could be stateless
+  - Can be tested in an isolated fashion
+  - Examples: Associative property of addition OR depositing tokens in a contract
+  2. **System-level invariants:**
+  - Relies on the deployment of a large part or entire system
+  - Invariants are usually stateful
+  - Examples: user's balance < total supply OR yield is monotonically increasing